How to forgive yourself when your boundaries hurt people.

 Because I was afraid of hurting her, I didn’t state my decision as clearly as I could have.
 In fact, I spread it out over a couple of months, first asking for some space, then asking for more space, and then finally, three months later, drawing our connection to an end.

 It wasn’t graceful.
 It was messy.
 And, as many hard boundaries do, it had lasting impacts.
 My friend was deeply, deeply hurt by my decision.
 The small friend group fractured.
-My remaining friends in this group have been understanding and open-minded, but still hold occasional anger and anxiety toward me for the choice I made.
+My remaining friends in this group have been understanding and open-minded, but still hold some anger toward me for the choice I made.
 And obviously, similar to a breakup with a romantic partner, navigating group events is kind of a nightmare.

 The hardest part of this experience—and I’m sure many of you can relate—is the guilt I feel for hurting someone—and the shame of feeling like a bad person for my decision.
 Repeated doubts like “Couldn’t you have just swallowed your discomfort for the sake of the friend group?” and “You made a selfish and coldhearted decision” still keep me awake at night, sometimes.